jgranstrom/insure/README.md

 removal of type-checking conditions.
 This ensures the ability to retain all type-checking in development environments while having it disabled in production.

-It has exchangeable support for both node.js and the browser with optional AMD support.
+It has exchangeable support for both node.js and the browser.

-Quack can easily be extended with custom assertion tests which can be used to add as much power as needed for a specific project, and may extend well beyond standard type-checking while still centrally powered by quack.
+Ensure can easily be extended with custom assertion tests which can be used to add as much power as needed for a specific project, and may extend well beyond standard type-checking while still centrally powered by ensure.

-Automatically supports inverted test and or-clauses for built-in and user added assertion tests with no explicit configuration or changes needed.
+Automatically supports inverted tests and or-clauses for built-in and user added assertion tests with no explicit configuration or changes needed.
 Add the check once for the default case and get all other functionality automatically.